 Compensation for the Company's directors and officers is determined based on the recommendations of the Compensation Committee.
 The Compensation Committee is entitled to consult with external experts on the adequacy of the compensation paid to the Company's directors.
-The Compensation Committee is comprised of Poonam Puri (Chair), Donald R. Taylor, and Ron Walsh, all of whom are independent directors in accordance with corporate governance rules of NI 58-101 and the policies of the TSX.
-The objective of the Company's goals and setting director and executive officer compensation and to develop and submit to the Board recommendations with respect to such other employee benefits as considered advisable, pursuant to the following principles: (a) to offer competitive compensation to attract, retain and motivate qualified executives in order for the Company to achieve the strategic plan and in accordance with the budget approved by the Board from time to time; and (b) to act in the best interests of the Company by being financially responsible.
+The Compensation Committee is comprised of Donald R. Taylor (Chair) and Rodrigo Borja, each of whom are independent directors in accordance with corporate governance rules of National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101") and the policies of the TSX.
+The objective of the Compensation Committee is to assist in attracting, retaining and motivating executives and key personnel in view of the Company's goals and setting director and executive officer compensation and to develop and submit to the Board recommendations with respect to such other employee benefits as considered advisable, pursuant to the following principles: (a) to offer competitive compensation to attract, retain and motivate qualified executives in order for the Company to achieve the strategic plan and in accordance with the budget approved by the Board from time to time; and (b) to act in the best interests of the Company by being financially responsible.
 During the most recently completed fiscal year, the Board did not retain a professional executive compensation consultant.